bioboot/bimm143_githubF19/README.md

 # Bioinformatics

-This is my work from BIMM143 at UCSD.
+This is my work from BIMM143 at UC San Diego.